blinks/ozymandias/README.markdown

 ### Sectors [Landscape]
 Each sector has a number, from 1 to ~6.
 Lower numbers make placement harder, higher numbers make it easier.
-Sectors also have a title and often some rules text.
+Sectors also have a title and sometimes rules text.

 ### Myths [Portrait]
 Each myth has a faction and a number, from 1 to ~6.
 Lower numbers are better for expansion, higher numbers are better for war.
-Myths also have a title and often some rules text.
+Myths also have a title and sometimes rules text.

 ### Cities [Disks]
 Cities are represented by colored wooden disks, and are stacked between sectors